carbonblack/carbon-black-cloud-sdk-python/docs/getting-started.rst

 Next Steps
 ----------

- - :doc:`concepts`: General information about retrieving data from your Carbon Black Cloud instance
+ - :doc:`concepts`: General information about using the Carbon Black Cloud SDK
  - :doc:`guides`: Information and Examples related to specific actions you want to take on your Carbon Black Cloud data